 In the long term, Meta sees paid features becoming a more meaningful part of its business.
 "Over a five-year time horizon, I think they can really make a very significant difference."

 Meta isn't alone in pushing for more paid features.
-Social networking apps are increasingly turning to this solution lately years.
-TikTok started testing paid subscriptions for content creators earlier this year, Twitter has it Super Follows and Discord makes its money entirely from Nitro subscriptions.
+Social network applications have increasingly turned to this solution in the last couple of years.
+TikTok started testing paid subscriptions for content creators earlier this year, Twitter has its Super Follows service, and Discord makes its money entirely from Nitro subscriptions.
 Additionally, this year both Telegram and Snapchat added paid tiers that unlock additional features.

 "Obviously we're paying attention to what's going on in the industry," Hegeman said.
 "And I think there are a lot of companies that have done interesting things in this space that I think hopefully we can learn from and emulate over time."